rubendal/Sm4sh-Calculator/README.md

 * Added - Hit Advantage
 * Added - Hitstun cancel calculation process
 * Added - URL Sharing
-* Changed - Improved move detection, also chargeable specials can be detected
-* Probably fixed - Move list loading bug, when changing characters sometimes previous character moves were loaded
-* Changed - Character attribute modifiers (Monado Arts, Limit Break, Deep Breathing) are now selected in a different location instead of all being in the character selection inputs
-* Changed - New design

 ### KH API and HTTPS
 To access KuroganeHammer's API it is required to navigate the webpage with http instead of https (unless you deactivate mixed content blocking on your web browser since the API doesn't support https) for move list, switching the url to http will solve this issue